0x3327/ecpdksap/stealth-api/README.md

 4. **GET /check-received**
    - **Description**: Retrieves a list of received transactions within specified block range.
    - **Parameters**:
-     - `fromBlock`: optional parameter which represent first block service need to check for transaction
+     - `fromBlock`: Optional parameter which represent first block service need to check for transaction.
-     - `toBlock`: optional parameter which represent last block service need to check for transaction
+     - `toBlock`: Optional parameter which represent last block service need to check for transaction.
    - **Response**: Returns an array of received transactions with details.

 5. **POST /transfer/:receiptId**